 Includes bibliographical references (pages 323-330).

 Copyright 2011 Alessandra Madella

 Madella, Alessandra.
-"The woman condition: love and technology in Hiroshima mon amour." dissertation, University of Iowa, 2011.
+"The woman condition: love and technology in Hiroshima mon amour."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.